 Use the following guide to plan, organise and paragraph an essay in IELTS Writing Task 2.
 This applies to both General Training and Academic IELTS Writing modules, but there are different ways of organising an answer depending on the question type.

 First paragraph: Introduction

 Key technique: Don’t begin with your thesis statement.

-Never begin an essay with I believe, I agree, or In my opinion.
+Never begin an essay with I believe, I agree, or In my opinion in IELTS Writing Task 2.
 These indicate your thesis statement and should go at the END of your introduction, after you have introduced the topic and problem to be discussed.
 As a rule, start generally and take several sentences to build to your main idea.
 Note that the style of thesis statement will vary depending on the question type.
 Study the question carefully first to determine if you should give your opinion in the introduction or in the conclusion.

 - Introductory sentence: What topic is to be discussed?
 Recently, there have been…